 - Go to Settings > Support > About This TV to find out the MAC address of your TV.

-- Note down the MAC address and give it to your internet service provider and request him to unlock it or add it to the whitelist.
+- Note down the MAC address, give it to your internet service provider, and request him to unlock it or add it to the whitelist.

 Change Your Modem and Router

 If any of the above suggestions did not work and you are still having an internet or WiFi connection problem, you should request your internet service provider to replace your internet modem or WiFi router.
 Having installed a new modem or router, your problem should be fixed.
 Don’t forget to restart your TV before you try to connect your TV for the first time after the modem installation and setup.

 Update Your Samsung TV Software

 As a last resort to fix the WiFi connection issue on your Samsung TV, you should try to install the latest available firmware on your TV.
 Your TV can download and install the latest software automatically if it’s connected to the internet.
 Since you are having connectivity issues, you’ll have to download the firmware and install it manually.

 I have already written a detailed tutorial on updating software on Samsung TV via a USB flash drive.
 Please refer to that guide.
-Having installed the latest firmware, the internet connection problems on your TV should be fixed hopefully.
+Having installed the latest firmware, the internet connection problems on your TV should be fixed.

-Below is a video by the Samsung support team showing different ways to troubleshoot wireless network connection issues on Samsung TV.
+Below is a video by the Samsung support team showing different ways to troubleshoot wireless network connection issues on Samsung TVs.